 When women fight, they win.
 Just ask the 169 women (so far) who crushed the competition in state and congressional primaries in 2018.
 And while the notion that women — and women of color in particular — can compete (and win!) still catches some members of the very white, very male political establishment by surprise, for the rest of us, it’s a no-brainer.

 But it’s their loss.
 Literally.
 Because according to EMILY’s List, more women than ever are running for political office in the United States.
-And with so-called “stunning” upsets led by strong, empowered, and progressive women like Alexandria Ocasio-Cortez, Stacy Abrams, and Deb Haaland, the message to the wealthy, white grandpas in races across the country is loud and clear: women came to win.
+And with so-called “stunning” upsets led by strong, empowered, and progressive women like Alexandria Ocasio-Cortez, Stacey Abrams, and Deb Haaland, the message to the wealthy, white grandpas in races across the country is loud and clear: women came to win.

 Case in point: Sharice Davids.
 One of six Democrats vying for the party’s nomination in Kansas’ 3rd congressional district in the August 7th primary, Davids’ platform prioritizes issues like education, health care, gun safety, the environment, immigration, and equality for all.
 A first-time candidate for Congress, Davids joined the race back in February.
 Since then, she’s secured coveted endorsements from Moms Demand Action For Gun Sense in America, Victory Fund, and EMILY’s List.